Coteh/simpleimage/README.md

 ## Features

-- Upload bmp, png, jpeg, and gif images
+* Upload bmp, png, jpeg, and gif images
-- Comment on images
+* Comment on images
+* Image page
+    * Image upload date
+    * Total number of comments on image
-- Delete your images (Must have an account)
+* Delete your images (Must have an account)
+* User profile page
+    * Join date
+    * Comment history and total number of comments posted

 ## Installation